 Desktops in the back office

-The desktops located within store back offices should be treated the same from a security point of view as the General Head Office User detailed within section 3.3.O365 access is performed from the back-office desktops.
+The desktops located within store back offices should be treated the same from a security point of view as the General Head Office User detailed within section 3.3.. it assumed that O365 access is performed from the back-office desktops.

 Mobile Devices and Physical Tills